© Rosshelen | Dreamstime.com

 - Eat cruciferous vegetables multiple times per week.
 Cruciferous vegetables, such as broccoli, cauliflower, cabbage, Brussels sprouts, bok choy, and turnip greens, contain high amounts of glucosinolates, which the body transforms into bioactive compounds that help to decrease estrogen activity and increase estrogen detoxification.

 - Supplement with indole-3-carbinol (I3C) and 3,3′-diindolylmethane (DIM).
 Cruciferous vegetable intake can be supplemented with their most beneficial compounds, I3C (200 mg per day) and DIM (100 mg per day), in supplement form.

 - Get enough vitamin B12, folate, betaine, and choline.
 These nutrients, known as methyl donors, help to improve the biochemical process known as methylation, which is an important function in estrogen metabolism and detoxification.
 Good dietary sources include meat, fish, shellfish, eggs, spinach, beets, and quinoa.

 - Increasing fiber, exercising, and reducing weight are also important natural treatments for reducing high estrogen symptoms in men.

-If high estrogen in men symptoms and/or low testosterone doesn’t provide any relief within a few months of implementing these natural therapies, it’s important to see a healthcare practitioner who can evaluate these symptoms and test hormone levels.
+If the high estrogen levels and/or low testosterone doesn’t provide any relief within a few months of implementing these natural therapies, it’s important to see a healthcare practitioner who can evaluate these symptoms and test hormone levels.
 Hormone replacement therapy and/or a more intensive natural treatment regimen may be beneficial.

 Originally published in 2016, this post is regularly updated.